jabraham777/Gesture_Controlled_Robotic_Car/index.md

 - Without using any code, the rover is able to transfer energy from the batteries in order to move the wheels forward.
 - Had to reposition the motors to have the copper pads facing outward, consolidation of wires, and wire configuration
 - Will upload code to the Arduino and Arduino micro.
 Must connect Bluetooth to the handpiece and makes sure Bluetooth and acceleraometer are correctly connected to the Arduino micro.

+# Second Milestone

+**Don't forget to replace the text below with the embedding for your milestone video.
+Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

+<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+For your second milestone, explain what you've worked on since your previous milestone.
+You can highlight:
+- Technical details of what you've accomplished and how they contribute to the final goal
+- What has been surprising about the project so far
+- Previous challenges you faced that you overcame
+- What needs to be completed before your final milestone

+# Final Milestone

+**Don't forget to replace the text below with the embedding for your milestone video.
+Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

+<iframe width="560" height="315" src="https://www.youtube.com/embed/RnTC0cEu_lU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+For your final milestone, explain the outcome of your project.
+Key details to include are:
+- What you've accomplished since your previous milestone
+- What your biggest challenges and triumphs were at BSE
+- A summary of key topics you learned about
+- What you hope to learn in the future after everything you've learned at BSE

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.